hfavisado/ChintAI/README.md

 pip install -r requirements.txt
 ```

-## Usage

-Run the scraper:
+4. Run the scraper:
 ```bash
 python src/main.py
 ```

+## Usage

 The scraper will:
 1. Search for properties matching the criteria
-2. Save the results to a JSON file with timestamp
+2. Save the results to a JSON file with timestamp in the `results` directory
 3. Print a summary of found properties

 ## Adding New Scrapers